-- The assurance requirement is EAL4 augmented of additional assurance components listed in the following sections. - Some of these components are hierarchical ones to the components specified in EAL4. - All the components are drawn from Common Criteria Part 3, V2.2.
+- The assurance requirement is EAL5 augmented of additional assurance components listed in the following sections. - Some of these components are hierarchical ones to the components specified in EAL5. - All the components are drawn from Common Criteria Part 3, V2.2.

-5.4.1 ADV_IMP.2 Implementation of the TSF
+5.4.1 ALC_DVS.2 Sufficiency of Security Measures